Yulia Koroleva, chief business development officer at Code Inspiration tells us about custom software development.

 Yulia Koroleva: Surely, the COVID pandemic and lockdown brought plenty of problems for businesses.
 But it is important to understand that crisis times will end sooner or later.
 And those businesses that think about it, who prepare to post-COVID reality now – will for sure get the best after the pandemic and lockdown.

-At Code Inspiration, we say that not the strongest businesses will survive, but ones the most adaptable to the changes.
+At Code Inspiration, we say that not the strongest businesses will survive, but the ones the most adaptable to the changes.
 So, we would like to advise any business owner, manager, freelancer, or individual to be flexible and think about post-COVID times even now, how to live and work then.
 Be it learn something new, support others with useful content, prepare or pivot a startup, take part in an online conference, revise and network with existing Facebook/LinkedIn contacts, etc.

 Here is also a short motivational video which we prepared for a flash mob a month ago.